lucaparmigiani/gfa2gff/README.md

 ---

-Its compacted de Bruijn graph (without considering canonical unitigs) is the following:
+Its compacted de Bruijn graph (without considering canonical unitigs) for `k=3` is the following:

 ```
          ┌───(2) ATACA───┐